 A number of medicinal applications make use of microwaves.
 For example, the heating ability of a microwave is used to dry human tissues for medical purposes, the high frequency of the microwaves can be utilized for the surface-based treatment of diseases, etc. Also, microwaves play a huge role in curing cancer, vision correction, vein therapy, and treatment of many other diseases.

 8. Weapons and Military Equipment

 Microwaves are used in the construction of directed energy microwave weapons used by the military.
-As the name suggests, these type of weapons makes use of the high-frequency microwaves.
-The high power possessed by such waves is focused or directed towards the target that demolishes it.
+As the name suggests, these types of weapons make use of high-frequency microwaves.
+The high power possessed by such waves is focused or directed towards the target that demolishes the target.
 A cloud of high power microwaves is formed in the air that helps to destroy the enemy drones.
 The advantage of using microwaves in military equipment is that they do not get affected by bad weather.

 9. Astronomical and Space Exploration

 Microwaves play a very important role in space exploration.
 They are used in satellite-based telescopes to get a better view of the earth.
 The microwaves possess the ability to propagate through rain, fog, storm, clouds, and other peculiar weather conditions.
 This advantage of a microwave helps to elevate the experience of studying astronomy.

 Microwaves are used in a number of industries such as the food industry, communication industry, medical industry, etc. Microwaves are high energy waves that can heat or melt an object with ease.
 This is the reason why one of the major uses of microwaves lies in industrial heating.
 Microwaves are also used in rotational spectroscopy.